Your cart is currently empty!

 Gypsy moths… I’m sure you’ve heard of them, or if you haven’t heard of the name, you’ve definitely seen them crawling and/or flying around your property.
+But, don’t be fooled by the caterpillars cuteness!
 These insects are not only annoying but can also be quite destructive.
 Gypsy moths feed on more than 300 species of trees and shrubs, including Birch, Willow, Cedar, Oak, etc. These caterpillars’ defoliate trees (eat the trees leaves), which leaves the trees susceptible to other pests and diseases, which eventually kill the tree.

 This could also potentially cost you a lot of money to remove trees that have died because of these Gypsy Moth infestations.
 It’s important to identify which caterpillar species you have on your property because there is a wide variety of them that are beneficial, some producing butterflies that are natural pollinators.